Market Segmentation Trees: Methodology

-Section \ref{sec:model} discusses our MST approach which tackles these tasks \textit{jointly}, with the market segmentation being informed by the resultant response models.
-This arguably yields a more informative market segmentation -- users in the same segment of the CMT can be interpreted as having similar choice behavior, and auctions in the same segment of the IRT can be interpreted as having similar bid landscapes.
-Section \ref{sec:training} presents an algorithm for training MSTs from historical data.
+Section \ref{sec:model} presents our MST approach which tackles these tasks \textit{jointly}, with the market segmentation being informed by the resultant response models, and leads to an interpretable model for personalized decision-making problems.
+Section \ref{sec:training} describes an algorithm for training MSTs from historical data.